• Home

 About natural beekeeping practices

 Natural beekeeping means many different things.
 I often speak to beekeeping clubs about the different interpretations behind this topic.
 In my apiaries, I manage the hives without synthetic chemicals, antibiotics, or GMOs.
-I help the bees control varroa mites by strategically timing brood breaks and implementing organic inputs only when the bees need it.
+I help the bees control varroa mites by strategically timing brood breaks, applying beneficial nematodes, and implementing organic inputs only when the bees need it.

 Why I choose natural beekeeping